Dislocation analysis (DXA)

 The number of special dislocation types predefined for this lattice structure, which will be specified next.

-The ID of this predefined Burgers vectors family, followed by the human-readable name of the dislocation type, followed by the Burgers vector (in Cartesian lattice coordinates), followed by the RGB color assigned to dislocation lines of this predefined type.
+The ID of this predefined Burgers vectors family, followed by the human-readable name of the dislocation class, followed by the prototype Burgers vector (in Cartesian lattice coordinates), followed by the RGB color assigned to dislocation lines of this predefined type.